6 Evolving Risks Impacting Workplace Injuries

 While prescribing physicians are more actively managing opioid and other painkiller prescriptions, misuse by injured workers remains a significant problem.
 This can lead to drug dependency and addiction, longer recovery periods, more missed workdays and increased expenses.
 Avoiding or limiting prescription painkillers by using alternative pain management solutions is a key to reducing the negative outcomes on workers and organizations.

-6. Patient Care
+6. Patient care

 6EvolvingRisks-PatientCare_2.jpg